dmitrykoro/fl-execution-framework/tests/docs/testing_guide.md

 ## Overview

 This guide helps student researchers add tests when extending the federated learning framework.
-Follow these patterns to maintain code quality and ensure your contributions are properly validated.
+Follow these patterns to maintain code quality and validate your contributions.

 ## 📚 Learning Path for New Researchers